An Augmented Rating System for Test cricket: adapting the Glicko rating system: Application: ICC World Test Championship

+where $h$ and $t$ are the realised home and toss impacts (eq.s~(\ref{eq:define-home-impact})--(\ref{eq:define-toss-impact-ji})) from $A$'s perspective and the factor $g(RD_B)$ retains Glicko's discounting of the opponent's rating uncertainty.
+The expected score of $B$ is obtained symmetrically, using $B$'s away impact $-h$ and its own toss realisation.
+Setting $c_h = c_t = 0$ recovers the pure Glicko expected score, so the contextual factors enter as an interpretable, additive correction to relative team strength, scaled, like the rating difference itself by $g(RD_B)/d$.

-\section{Application: ICC World Test Championship 2021-23}
+\section{Application: ICC World Test Championship}

-We implement the improvised Glicko's model on the dataset comprising 70 matches played between $9$ teams during the ICC World Test Championship 2021-23 cycle, spanning from August 04, 2021 to June 11, 2023.
+We implement the proposed model on the dataset comprising 70 matches played between the $9$ teams during the ICC World Test Championship 2021-23 cycle, spanning from August 04, 2021 to June 11, 2023 (and later on the 2023-25 cycle as well spanning 70 matches from June 16, 2023 to June 14, 2025).

-Based on the training period, the initial ratings, rating deviations, toss impacts, and home impacts of all teams and host countries are shown in Tables~\ref{tab:initial-data} and \ref{tab:initial-data-home}.
+Based on the 4-year training period prior to the start of WTC 2021-23 (see Section~\ref{sec:adapting-glicko}), the initial ratings, rating deviations, toss impacts and home impacts of all teams and host countries are shown in Tables~\ref{tab:initial-data} and \ref{tab:initial-data-home}.
 Initial rating deviations have been estimated empirically from the training data, based on the variability of match outcomes relative to model-implied expectations.
 Teams exhibiting greater unexplained performance variation or fewer observed matches are assigned larger rating deviations (similar to the method used by \cite{glickman1995glicko}), reflecting higher uncertainty in their underlying strength.

 Home impacts of teams that haven’t faced an opposition during the training period have been set as 0 by default.
-The away impacts of every team against every opposition can be calculated using the above table of home impacts and the identity $home_{i,j} = - away_{j,i}$.
+The away impacts of every team against every opposition can be calculated using the above table of home impacts and the identity $h_{i,j} = - a_{j,i}$.

-Using the improvised model in Eq~(\ref{eq:gumbel-copula-expected-scores}), the expected scores of each team for the matches in the WTC 2021-23 cycle have been calculated and with each passing match, the chronological ratings, RD, home and away impacts, and toss impacts are updated for every team and host country.
-Table~\ref{tab:full-list-wtc2021-23} in Appendix~\ref{sec:tables} shows the entire list.
-Notice that the expected scores in most matches turn out to be fairly decent from a predictive perspective, as the model correctly predicts the winner in 44 of the 56 non-drawn matches.
+Using the proposed model in eq.~(\ref{eq:expected-score-model}), the expected scores of each team for the matches in the WTC 2021-23 and 2023-25 cycles have been calculated and with each passing match, the chronological ratings, RD, home and away impacts and toss impacts are updated for every team and host country.
+Table~\ref{tab:full-list-wtc2021-23} in Appendix~\ref{sec:tables} shows the entire chronological list.
+The expected scores turn out to be fairly informative from a predictive perspective: taking the team with the higher expected score as the predicted winner, the model correctly predicts $45$ of the $58$ non-drawn matches ($77.6\%$).
 The changes in ratings and rating deviations are also justified in accordance with the match results.